SakamotoWebDev/SakamotoWebDev/README.md

 - Hi, I’m @SakamotoWebDev
 - I’m interested in Websites, Design, and Independent Web Presence.
-- I’m always learning. but currently, GPT integrations, workflow/stress testing the Robit, and Static Page Development.
+- I enjoy learning and testing new concepts and products.
 - I’m looking to collaborate on .HTML, .CSS, .JS, .PY among others.
 - Fun fact: A Leap Second: Occasionally, an extra second, called a “leap second,” is added to our clocks to keep them in sync with Earth’s rotation, which can slow down due to various factors.